Pokemon Champions Weakness Calculator

 For example, a Gyarados (Water/Flying) is 4× weak to Electric moves because both Water and Flying are weak to Electric.
 One Thunderbolt usually results in a one-hit KO (OHKO).
 Use this calculator to identify these critical vulnerabilities in your own team.

-In Scarlet & Violet battles, a Pokémon's Tera Type can completely change how weakness matchups work.
-Use this calculator to compare your pre-Tera and post-Tera defensive profiles before committing your Terastallization.
+In Pokémon Champions planning, a Pokémon's active type profile determines how weakness matchups work.
+Use this calculator to compare single-type and dual-type defensive profiles before choosing a lineup or counter.

-After Terastallizing, defensive multipliers are based on the active Tera Type.
-This can remove old 4× weaknesses, create new ones, and shift key resistances in a single turn.
+When the active defensive type profile changes, multipliers are recalculated from the selected type or type pair.
+This can remove old 4× weaknesses, create new ones, and shift key resistances or immunities for a Pokémon Champions matchup.

 How do dual-type multipliers stack?